teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 # Importing records and files into Galaxy

-Once you have integrated an InvenioRDM respository into Galaxy, you will be able to import records and files stored in the remote repository into Galaxy.
+Once you have integrated an InvenioRDM repository into Galaxy, you will be able to import records and files stored in the remote repository into Galaxy.

 > <hands-on-title>Importing Files</hands-on-title>
 >